-The Check for Update button will look to the Internet (connection required) to see if a newer version of the software is available.
-If it is, you will be prompted to download and begin the update process.
+The Check for Update button will launch a browser and connect to the Internet (connection required) to see if a newer version of the software is available.
+If it is, a download link is shown, and the installation of the software will be performed in the same manner as the initial installation.
+Installation guides and requirements are also provided on the download page.